 Thanh Xuan is located to the South of Tay Ho and Cau Giay.
-It’s a newly developed area that see much potential in the coming years.
+It’s a newly developed area that sees much potential in the coming years.

-More affordable housing is planned in Thanh Xuan, not to neglect, in Ha Dong.
+More affordable housing is planned in Thanh Xuan, and not to neglect, in Ha Dong.

-You should have a look at Thanh Xuan if you want to buy cheaper property, with profit potentials the coming years.
+You should have a look at Thanh Xuan if you want to buy cheaper property, with profit potential in the coming years.

-If you’re Japanese, Nam Tu Liem might might be your choice, as the Japanese school is located here.
+If you’re Japanese, Nam Tu Liem might be your choice, as the Japanese school is located here.
 Many property developers have initiated new projects in Nam Tu Liem recently.

 Tu Liem is often mentioned in the media and will become one of the hot spots for property buyers the coming future.